vvorobjov/nrp-documentation/src/nrp/user_manual/user_interface/5-gz3d-interact.rst

 A core feature of the Web Cockpit is to let you interact with the objects of the scene, in order to see how the robot reacts.
-While doing that, you can view the changes in the brain by monitoring spikes, as explained in `Monitoring the simulation`_.
+While doing that, you can view the changes in the brain by monitoring spikes, as explained in :ref:`web-cockpit-monitor`.
 You can also check what the robot "sees" by displaying its camera view.